Off-Campus Transfer Students

-The CoE will notify students by email in late-January or early-February for spring admission, or July for fall admission.
+The CoE will notify students by email in late-January for spring admission, or July for fall admission.
 The email will confirm that they will begin in their selected program.
 The email will also confirm their progression status in that program.
 The progression decision will be one of the following:

 - (1) Progression requirements were satisfied before transfer.
 Students will begin in their selected program knowing that they may continue in the program having to meet only graduation requirements.